wp-plugins/nextgen-facebook/readme.txt

 .format-status .ngfb-buttons { display:none; }
 `

+[The Pro version of NextGEN Facebook Open Graph (NGFB)](http://surniaulula.com/extend/plugins/nextgen-facebook/) also allows you to enable/disable social buttons for each individual Post and Page.

 == Other Plugins ==

 NextGEN Facebook Open Graph (NGFB) can detect and use the following plugins: